-The Public Offering Price of Units on any day will be based in part on the aggregate value of the Securities (including estimated brokerage commissions) in a Trust on that day at the Evaluation Time, plus an initial (if any) sales charge.
-The Public Offering Price for a Trust will thus vary in the future from the "Unit Price as of Initial Date of Deposit" set forth in a Trust's Summary of Essential Information section.
+The Public Offering Price of Units on any day will be based in part on the aggregate value of the Securities (including estimated brokerage commissions) in the Trust on that day at the Evaluation Time, plus an initial (if any) sales charge.
+The Public Offering Price for the Trust will thus vary in the future from the "Unit Price as of Initial Date of Deposit" set forth in the Summary of Essential Information.
 See Public Sale of Units-Public Offering Price for a complete description of the pricing of Units.

 The Sponsor will execute orders to purchase Units in the order it determines, in good faith, that they are received.
-However, indications of interest received prior to the effectiveness of the registration of a Trust which become orders upon effectiveness will be accepted according to the order in which the indications of interest were received.
+However, indications of interest received prior to the effectiveness of the registration of the Trust which become orders upon effectiveness will be accepted according to the order in which the indications of interest were received.
 Further, orders from such indications of interest that are made pursuant to the rollover option (see Rollover Option herein) will be accepted before any other orders for Units.
 Units will be sold to investors at the Public Offering Price next computed after receipt of the investor's order to purchase Units.
 The Sponsor reserves the right to accept or reject any purchase order in whole or in part.

-The holders of Units ("Holders") of a Trust may redeem their Units in accordance with the provisions described under Redemption.
-If any Units are redeemed, the aggregate value of Securities in a Trust will be reduced and the fractional undivided interest in the Trust represented by each remaining Unit will be increased.
-Units of a Trust will remain outstanding until redeemed upon request to the Trustee by any Holder (which may include the Sponsor), or termination of the Indenture.
-See Administration of the Trusts-Amendment and Termination.
+The holders of Units ("Holders") of the Trust may redeem their Units in accordance with the provisions described under Redemption.
+If any Units are redeemed, the aggregate value of Securities in the Trust will be reduced and the fractional undivided interest in the Trust represented by each remaining Unit will be increased.
+Units of the Trust will remain outstanding until redeemed upon request to the Trustee by any Holder (which may include the Sponsor), or termination of the Indenture.
+See Administration of the Trust-Amendment and Termination.

-The Portfolios
+The Portfolio

-The Sponsor selected the Securities for each Trust using a corresponding list of common stocks identified by MSWM GIO through the applicable process described in each Trust's Investment Summary-Investment Concept and Selection Process section.
-The Sponsor and its affiliates may use any such list of Securities included in a Trust and distribute this information to various individuals and entities in other forms, including research reports.
-In doing so, the Sponsor and its affiliates may issue reports, make recommendations to other clients or otherwise effect transactions in the Securities held by a Trust, which includes selling such Securities when a sale by the Trust would be impermissible.
+The Sponsor selected the Securities for the Trust using a list of securities identified by MS&Co.
+Research through the process described in Investment Summary-Investment Concept and Selection Process.
+The Sponsor and its affiliates may use the list of Securities included in the Trust and distribute this information to various individuals and entities in other forms. including research reports.
+In doing so, the Sponsor and its affiliates may issue reports, make recommendations to other clients or otherwise effect transactions in the Securities held by the Trust, which includes selling such Securities when a sale by the Trust would be impermissible.
 This may have an adverse effect on the prices of the Securities and, in turn, the value of the Units (see also Fixed Portfolio herein).
-This also may have an impact on the price a Trust pays for the Securities and the price received upon Unit redemptions or liquidation of the Securities.
-In addition, the Sponsor and its affiliates in their general securities businesses may act as agent or principal in connection with buying and selling securities, including the Securities held by a Trust, and may have bought the Securities held in the Trust, thereby benefiting.
-See under each Trust's "Notes to Portfolio" and in "Conflicts of Interest" in this Prospectus for information concerning the investment banking relationships, various other matters and roles as market-makers maintained by the Sponsor and its affiliates for certain of the Securities included in each Trust.
-In the future, the Sponsor and its affiliates may also provide or seek to provide investment banking or other services to any of the issuers of the Securities in a Trust.
-If these scenarios were to occur, the inclusion of such companies in a Trust would constitute a conflict of interest.
+This also may have an impact on the price the Trust pays for the Securities and the price received upon Unit redemptions or liquidation of the Securities.
+In addition, the Sponsor and its affiliates in their general securities businesses may act as agent or principal in connection with buying and selling securities, including the Securities held by the Trust, and may have bought the Securities held in the Trust, thereby benefiting.
+See under "Notes to Portfolio" and "Conflicts of Interest" in this Prospectus for information concerning the investment banking relationships, various other matters and roles as market-makers maintained by the Sponsor and its affiliates for certain of the Securities included in the Trust.
+In the future, the Sponsor and its affiliates may also provide or seek to provide investment banking or other services to any of the issuers of the Securities in the Trust.
+If these scenarios were to occur, the inclusion of such companies in the Trust would constitute a conflict of